DeloitteDigitalUK/jira-agile-metrics/README.md

 - `Defects query: <query>` – JQL query used to identify defects.
 - `Defects window: <number>` – How many months to show.
+- `Defects priority field: <fieldname>` – Name of field identifying defect priority.
+- `Defects priority values: <list>` – List of valid values, in order, for defect priorities.
+- `Defects type field: <fieldname>` – Name of field identifying defect type.
+- `Defects type values: <list>` – List of valid values, in order, for defect values.
+- `Defects environment field: <fieldname>` – Name of field identifying the environment in which a defect was discovered.
+- `Defects environment values: <list>` – List of valid values, in order, for defect environments.

 - `Defects by priority chart: <filename>.png` – Draw stacked bar chart of defects grouped by priority over time.
 - `defects-by priority chart title: <title>` – Title for defects-by-priority chart.
-- `Defects by priority chart field: <fieldname>` – Name of field identifying defect priority.
-- `Defects by priority chart values: <list>` – List of valid values, in order, for defect priorities.

 - `Defects by type chart: <filename>.png` – Draw stacked bar chart of defects grouped by type over time.
 - `Defects by type chart title: <title>` – Title for defects-by-type chart.
-- `Defects by type chart field: <fieldname>` – Name of field identifying defect type.
-- `Defects by type chart values: <list>` – List of valid values, in order, for defect values.

 - `Defects by environment chart: <filename>.png` – Draw stacked bar chart of defects grouped by environment over time.
 - `Defects by environment chart title: <title>` – Title for defects-by- environment chart.
-- `Defects by environment chart field: <fieldname>` – Name of field identifying the environment in which a defect was discovered.
-- `Defects by environment chart values: <list>` – List of valid values, in order, for defect environments.

 ### Debt density chart

 - `Debt query: <query>` – JQL query used to identify technical debt items.
+- `Debt window: <number>` – How many months to show in the debt chart.
 - `Debt priority field: <fieldname>` – Name of field identifying technical debt item priority.
 - `Debt priority values: <list>` – List of valid values, in order, for